driebit/mod_ginger_template/README.md

 (See the [raw version of this file](https://raw.githubusercontent.com/driebit/mod_ginger_template/master/README.md) to find out how formatting in Markdown works.)

-A Zotonic module for (insert explanation...).
+A Zotonic module for (insert purpose...).

 This module is part of [Ginger](http://github.com/driebit/ginger).